 Whether you have some leftovers from an Indian takeout or you baked them at home, luckily, reheating this Indian-style flatbread is not complicated at all.

 No matter how much time and appliances you have, fortunately, you have a handful of options to reheat naan bread.
 You can do it in either an oven, stovetop, or microwave.

 This approach is considered the best and perfect to warm up fresh, unfrozen pieces.
-The process is also extremely fast.
-So, make sure to stay focused and keep a close eye to avoid burning the bread.
+The process is also extremely fast, so if you don’t have a lot of time to heat up bread, try this method.
+However, make sure to stay focused and keep a close eye to avoid burning the bread.

 Here is how to reheat naan in a skillet.

 1. Heat a skillet over medium to high heat.

 2. Once the skillet is hot, place the flatbread with the top-side down.
 Spray with a bit of water to make it stay soft and doesn’t dry out.
 You can also add butter or ghee.